 I love long form content and I loved writing essays in high school and college.
-I was always teacher’s pet, nerdly and awkward with high honors in English even though I couldn’t spell with a crap.
-I loved to read and it showed in my writing.
+I was always teacher’s pet, nerdly and awkward with high honors in English even though I couldn’t spell or understand the peculiar idiosyncrasies of English grammar.
+I loved to read, and it showed in my writing.

-It has come naturally to me to come up with 5000 word guides and long form posts as a freelancer so I knew I would probably like the process of putting together a white paper.
+It comes naturally to me to write 5000-word guides and long form posts as a freelancer so I knew I would probably like the process of putting together a white paper.

-If this sounds like something you would like, you might want to check out B2B writing and especially white paper writing as a speciality.
+If this sounds like something you would like, you might want to check out B2B writing and especially white paper writing as a specialty.

 I took a white paper mentorship with the ultimate white paper professional, Gordon Graham of That White Paper Guy and here is what I found out about white papers: